 Animation Historian // Cartoon Research

 Beck started his career in film distribution, working at MGM/UA, Orion Classics, Cannon Films and Expanded Entertainment (Tournee of Animation), before starting his own company, Streamline Pictures in 1989, the first U.S. distributor to import anime features such as Otomo’s Akira and Miyazaki’s Laputa: Castle In The Sky.
 Beck was instrumental in launching Animation Magazine, and has written for The Hollywood Reporter and Variety.
 Beck was also the West Coast Bureau Chief forKidscreen magazine in 2000.
-He has also created, written and produced animated films for various clients.
+He is currently editing two blogs, Cartoon Research and Animation Scoop.

 Panel: Two Guys Named Spiridellis: Building Your Own Studio Brand